rruy/quake-log/README.md

 # Game Quake Log Parse

-The project consist in implamentation for parse log the Game Quake.
+The project consist in implementation for parse log the Game Quake.
 Example line log register in file:
 ```
 21:42 Kill: 1022 2 22: <world> killed Isgalamido by MOD_TRIGGER_HURT